opengauss-mirror/docs/content/en/docs/Developerguide/developer-options.md

 This parameter is a USERSET parameter.
 Set it based on instructions provided in  [Table 1](en-us_topic_0283137176.md#en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

 **Value range**: Boolean

++ on means that vectorized operators are forced to generate vectorization.

++ off means that the vector operator optimizer decides whether to vectorize.

 **Default value**:  **off**